Lovesick (1983 film): Production

 Lovesick was one of two early-1980s films originally intended to star Peter Sellers.
 Production was to have begun in early 1981, once Sellers had finished shooting Romance of the Pink Panther.
 Sellers's death in July 1980, before Romance of the Pink Panther had even started production, meant that his roles in both Lovesick and 1984's Unfaithfully Yours went to Dudley Moore.

+Peter Falk was then announced to replace Sellers.
+Diane Keaton, Ellen Burstyn and Mary Steenburgen were under consideration for the female lead, before Beverly D'Angelo was then cast.
+However, when Falk became dissatisfied with the screenplay, he resigned from the project while it was in pre-production.
+Dudley Moore signed on to replace Falk in the lead.
+Once Falk dropped out, D'Angelo left the project as well, resulting in Elizabeth McGovern taking over her role.

 Reception

 Release

 Lovesick was released in theatres on February 18, 1983.
 The film was released on DVD on October 20, 1998, by Warner Home Video.

 Critical response

 Film critic Vincent Canby wrote in his review, "Mr. Moore and Miss McGovern are such appealing lovers that the movie successfully bypasses all questions of ethics."
 Book editors Laurence Goldstein and Ira Konigsberg wrote in their book, The Movies: Texts, Receptions, Exposures, "One looks back with nostalgia to a time when psychotherapists are not fools like [...] lovesick fools like Dudley Moore [...]
 Psychotherapists were certainly portrayed as comic and horrific figures in earlier films, but they were a good deal of respect than in recent years."